plindman/plindman.github.io/README.md

 ---

-Thanks for visiting, and feel free to connect or contribute to any of the projects you find interesting here!
+Thanks for visiting, and feel free to connect.

 ## Acknowledgements and inspiration for this README